-This Program involves three distinct types of incremental costs to be met by GEF funds.
+This Program involves two distinct types of incremental costs to be met by GEF funds.
 They include:

-- (i) the costs associated with the TA programs that cannot be met from other funding sources; - (ii) the amount of guarantee funds required to persuade FIs to invest in EE projects and which is subsequently not returned to GEF at the end of the Program; and - (iii) that portion of the Program's administrative and operating expenses that cannot be met by IFC nor can be offset by fees paid by FIs.
+- (i) the costs associated with the TA programs that cannot be met from other funding sources; - (ii) that portion of the Program's administrative and operating expenses that cannot be met by IFC nor can be offset completely by fees paid by FIs.

-The first and last are typical incremental costs while the second is related to the incremental risk facing FIs.
-Addressing this cost is necessary in order to persuade them to move into a new business area.
 The major justification for GEF's involvement is that under the baseline situation Russia lacks a robust commercial financing capacity for private sector EE projects.
 Currently no (or very limited) long term financing is available for energy efficiency related investments.
 The specific use of GEF funds in the Program is limited to those areas where the Program co-funders and private sector investors are unable to pay the costs.
 The GEF contribution is thus truly incremental and additional, and is very highly leveraged in terms of both the resulting EE project investment generated, and the direct Program costs leveraged.

-The TA and investment program operations is proposed for a period of 5 years.
-The estimated budget breakdown for technical assistance and operational costs over the five years is shown in Table 5-1 and totals US\$6.250 million.
+The TA and investment program is proposed for a period of 5 years.
+The estimated budget breakdown for technical assistance and operational costs over the five years is shown in Table 7-1 and totals US\$8.250 million.